jsta/nes_connectivity_p/draft.md

 * The relationship between P retention and water residence time was well described by the Vollenweider equations.

-* Overall, connectivity played a larger role in determining P retention at the NWS scale than at the IWS scale.
+* Connectivity played a larger role in determining P retention at the NWS scale than at the IWS scale.

+* Longitudinal connectivity metrics were more important than lateral connectivity metrics at the NWS scale.

+* Focal lake characteristics played a larger role in determining P retention at the IWS scale than connectivity metrics.

 * Lake associated processes played a larger role in determining P retention than stream associated processes at the IWS scale.